 My work explores relational structure, interdependence, and the sense of order that can emerge when forms develop through an attentive process.

 The process unfolds through cycles of expansion and regulation.
 Forms multiply and press against one another until the surface becomes crowded or unstable, then shift into a slower phase of adjustment as the composition finds balance.
-I’m interested in how much density a painting can hold without collapsing into noise, and what kinds of relationships allow a complex structure to remain alive.
+I’m interested in how much density a painting can hold, and what kinds of relationships allow a complex structure to remain alive.

 Up close, the viewer encounters hundreds of small decisions that hold the field together.
-The paintings ask for slow looking.
-Over time, relationships emerge and order becomes visible within the complexity.
+My paintings ask for slow looking so that over time relationships emerge and order becomes visible within the complexity.

 Biography